QED1224/Toontown-Resources/Guide.md

 **This guide is still a work-in-progress; some key information is missing from currently present sections.**

 The information in this guide is primarily based on the source code of Toontown Online (timestamped 2013-07-02 T 6:22PM).
-It does not guarantee accuracy with regard to any Toontown private servers.
+It does not guarantee accuracy with regard to any Toontown private servers that have modified the battle system from Toontown Online.

 # Core Knowledge <a name="core-knowledge"></a>
 [[back to top](#contents)]